 Overall, AI is extremely capable of reducing the number of security incidents.
 As attackers begin to adopt AI, organizations that already have AI-based tools in place will be better able to stop them.
 In the immediate term, the rise of deep learning AI has already started to significantly move the needle towards preemption and the reduction of false positives, allowing security teams to focus on responding to only the most dangerous threats.

 Automation streamlines the management of incidents that do penetrate a company’s defenses.
 When an attack is detected, workflows are already documented and automated, allowing IT teams to be more productive and efficient.

 The cybersecurity landscape is truly complex.
-At CyVent, our mission is to support CISOs as they select and sort through the different offerings on the market.
-Calculating cybersecurity ROI helps prepare for the coming environment where the fight will be AI vs AI and companies that do not have the appropriate AI talent and tools may be at a disadvantage.
+At CyVent, our mission is to support CISOs as they choose and sort through the different offerings on the market.
+Calculating cybersecurity ROI helps to prepare for the future environment where the fight will be AI vs AI and companies that do not have the appropriate AI talent and tools may be at a disadvantage.

 If you have questions about the tools on the market, we’re here with guidance and advice.
 Get in touch with our team.